 I can talk and talk and talk about AA but never buy anything.
 The point of an advert is to make you talk, yes, but also to make you check out the store and to buy.
 If the advert is as poorly made as AA adverts usually are, I won’t buy anything from the store.
 A girl half naked isn’t enticing, in fact, it draws me away from the store.

 I like AA’s honesty.
 They are like “Yes, we are using sex appeal to sell clothes.”
 They are way more upfront about it than most companies.
 No one ever complains about the D&G ads that look like everyone just came from an orgy.
 Check out these other “sexy” ads http://www.cracked.com/article/229_12-sexy-ads-that-will-give-you-nightmares/

 Everyone uses sex to sell things.
 It’s not new and wouldn’t be such a problem if Americans weren’t so ashamed of sex.
 Not surprising that the people who are offended are Americans!
 It’s apparent that you are not familiar with European fashion magazines where seeing nudity and breasts is quite common.

 WOW on one of the side ads I just saw was a freaking NAKED girl.
 Technically wearing ‘undergarments’, but they were reaaaaally sheer.

 it’s not even sexy, it’s just really awkward. most of the time the clothes are so unflattering it reinforces why I don’t ever shop there.
-Like I’d want a paper-thin bra that lets everything sag.posted over 2 years ago
+Like I’d want a paper-thin bra that lets everything sag.posted almost 3 years ago